sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   ```

 - *You will not be able to run the application within the
-  IDE, instead, you will have to run it via `bootRun`
+  IDE, instead, you will have to run it via `bootRun` Gradle
-  in order to pick up enviroment varaible settings.
+  task in order to pick up enviroment variable settings.

 ## Misc